 Anglophone School District Fairs qualify for:

-Both Regional Fairs will be held together on April 10th, 2019 at UNB Fredericton’s Richard J. Currie Centre.
+Both Regional Fairs will be held together on April 8, 2020 at the Currie Centre, UNB Fredericton.

-10:30am – 4:30pm Judging (Performance Gym); Lunch Rotations (Participants are to bring their own bag lunch and snack); Activity Time (around campus – wear proper outdoor clothing)
+10:30am – 4:30pm Judging; Lunch Rotations (Participants are to bring their own bag lunch and snack); Activity Time (around campus – wear proper outdoor clothing)

 Francophone School Districts qualify for: